irinaverse/IrisDataset/README.md

 ### Juno_and_Jupiter
-Flowers and Numbers - Iri's Iris Dataset
+Customizing the famous Iris Dataset in "Flowers and Numbers".